dangrie158/email-categorization-thesis/source/14_chapter_6.md

 The general idea is that language is very rich in a way that often words can be replaced without changing the meaning of the sentence.
 The words that can be replaced with each other are then synonymous.
 Furthermore, sometimes words can be replaced with other words that are not synonymous, however the sentence is still about the same topic.
 For example a document about soccer where each occurrence of the word soccer is replaced with baseball is still about the general topic sports.

-This connection between words is also reflected by the ditributional hypothesis (@harris1954distributional) and therefore is learned by a word2vec model.
+This connection between words is also reflected by the distributional hypothesis (@harris1954distributional) and therefore is learned by a word2vec model.
 In fact, word2vec learns word vectors that have a short distance (for cosine similarity) to words that are synonymous or thematically related.
 For example, in the model learned on the wikipedia corpus, closest to the vector of the word ```president``` are the vectors for the words ```chairman```, ```chancellor```and ```commissioner```, all representing a political topic.

 To leverage this property, the following method was tested to create additional training data with the same topic: